KarthikL1729/UG1-Term-3/IC2021/notes.md

 - Decoder is assumed to know the probability distribution of the source, so the decoder can interpret the data accordingly.

-- We can club multiple random variables together, to get a lower probability of error.
+- We can club multiple random variable instances together, to get a lower probability of error.
 Individual distributions that we get from joint distributions are called marginal distributions.
 We can get joint distribution from marginal distribution if the random variables are independent.
 The picture below shows this idea.

 ![id2](Screenshot%20from%202021-06-18%2007-53-42.png)